ietf-wg-cellar/matroska-specification/codec/av1.md

 `Redundant Frame Header OBUs` SHOULD not be used.

-The OBUs in the `Block` SHOULD follow the {open_bitstream_unit Low Overhead Bitstream} Format syntax.
-They SHOULD have the [obu_has_size_field] set to 1 [except for the last OBU in the sample, for which [obu_has_size_field] MAY be set to 0, in which case it is assumed to fill the remaining of the sample.
+The OBUs in the `Block` SHOULD follow [Low Overhead Bitstream Format syntax].
+They SHOULD have the [obu_has_size_field] set to 1 except for the last OBU in the sample, for which [obu_has_size_field] MAY be set to 0, in which case it is assumed to fill the remaining of the sample.

 OBU trailing bits SHOULD be limited to byte alignment and SHOULD not be used for padding.